tmakatos/qemu/docs/devel/vfio-user.rst

 Therefore in order for the protocol to be forward compatible the server should take no action when the client disconnects.
-If anything happens to the client process the control stack will know about it and can clean up resources accordingly.
+If anything happens to the client the control stack will know about it and can clean up resources accordingly.

 Request Retry and Response Timeout